 This part provides a general overview of WMI architecture.
 WMI is constructed using Object-Oriented hierarchy and structured in parent-child relationship.
 Root Namesapace is at the top and child of a namespace is a namespace or a class.
 Being a special namespace, the Root expands into Child namespaces.
 A child namespace is the parent of one or more classes.
 Classes expand into Objects.
 Objects are the leaves which contain the information.
 WMI has a query language similar to SQL and called WQL.
 Using the tree structure and hierarchy, administrators can query objects and retrieve information.
 WQL runs on the Windows terminal and WMIC (WMI Command-line), which is a command-line interface to WMI.

 This section will discuss how to use ArtiFast Windows to analyze WMI artifact from Windows machines and what kind of digital forensics insight we can gain from the artifact.

-After you have created your case and added evidence for the investigation, at the Artifact Selection phase, you can select Windows LogFile artifact:
+After you have created your case and added evidence for the investigation, at the Artifact Selection phase, you can select WMI artifact:

 Once ArtiFast parser plugins complete processing the artifact for analysis, it can be reviewed via “Artifact View” or “Timeline View,” with indexing, filtering, and searching capabilities.
-Below is a detailed description of the WMI artifact in ArtiFast software.
+Below is a detailed description of the WMI artifact in ArtiFast.